subpop/insightsd/README.md

 insightsd provides functionality that fall into 3 categories.

 * Scheduling and running collections
+  * This includes an optional redaction process over which the data of a collection is subjected prior to being archived and prepared for an upload.
 * Uploading archives (or arbitrary payloads with a valid Content-Type)
 * Updating collection cores